Flu awareness and prevention

 wants to ensure staff, students and families stay as healthy as possible.
 Below are some resources that have been provided by these community partners to help reduce the risk of catching the flu.

-- Get your annual flu shot: The flu shot is your best defense against the flu.
-There are many locations across Peel where you can get your flu shots:
+Get your annual flu shot: The flu shot is your best defense against the flu.
+The flu virus changes frequently so you need to get the vaccine every Fall.
+There are many locations across Peel where you can get your flu shots by appointment only:

 - Family Doctors' offices